-At that time, a Proficient Practitioner license is awarded, which is valid for five years.
-Renewal of the Proficient Practitioner license and awarding of the Accomplished Practitioner license are achieved through a program of continuing professional growth program based on the OEEL standards or six hours of course work at an accredited institution.
+At that time, a Practitioner license is awarded, which is valid for five years.
+Renewal of the Practitioner license and awarding of the Accomplished Practitioner license are achieved through a program of continuing professional growth program based on the OEEL standards.

 A student who has earned a bachelor's degree from an accredited university and who wants to be recommended for a teaching license by IUB, or to add a teaching area to a license, must be evaluated and advised for admission to a postgraduate program by the Office of Teacher Education and must meet the requirements of the approved university teacher education program.
-More information on graduate-level initial teacher licensing can be obtained from the Secondary Transition to Teaching Program or the Secondary Community of Teachers Program.
+More information on graduate-level initial teacher licensing can be obtained from the Secondary Transition to Teachers Program.